table of contents

 In women, polycystic ovary syndrome (PCOS) is the most common cause of high testosterone levels.
-PCOS is due to an imbalance in the ratio of female to male hormones—the male hormone levels are higher than usual.
-Women with PCOS typically have irregular menstrual cycles, abnormal hair growth (hirsutism), infertility, acne, weight gain/obesity, and multiple ovarian cysts on ultrasound (Rasquin Leon, 2021).
+PCOS is due to an imbalance in the ratio of female to male hormones.
+Women with PCOS may experience irregular menstrual cycles, abnormal hair growth (hirsutism), infertility, acne, weight gain/obesity, and ovarian cysts (Rasquin Leon, 2022).

 - Snyder, P. J. (2020).
 Approach to older men with low testosterone.
 In: Matsumoto, A. M., Schmader, K. E., & Martin, K. A. (Eds.).
 Retrieved from https://www.uptodate.com/contents/approach-to-older-men-with-low-testosterone